adamiturabi/arabic-for-kids/notes.md

 In this case, still look at the last word.
 If it has al write "the". else write "a".

-then this time, follow the order of 1st word then 2nd word
+then this time, follow the order of 1st word then 2nd word and connect wit "of" not with ('s).

 a cup of milk